Himanshu121212/Himanshu-Shooping-cart/README.md

 # Himanshu-Shooping-cart
-First You have to set database vars according to you system Then Run the project as springboot app
+First You have to set database vars according to you system in application.properties Then Run the project as springboot app
 Go to the url : http://localhost:8080/home to see the results.